 The buff-breasted sandpiper is a migratory wader that breeds in the Canadian and Alaskan high Arctic and migrates to southern South America in the northern winter.
 Like many long-distance migrant waders, buff-breasted sandpipers often end up at sites off their normal migration route – perhaps as a result of unusual weather, or joining in with the wrong crowd (i.e. flocks of related species heading to a different destination).
 Buff-breasted sandpipers frequently reach Europe, are occasionally seen in southern Africa, and there are more than 30 records from Australia.
 They had long been considered a species likely to reach New Zealand – and almost certainly had before 2014.

-There had been at least two suspected sightings of buff-breasted sandpipers in New Zealand – near Napier c.1960, and near Invercargill in March 2007.
+There had been at least two suspected sightings of buff-breasted sandpipers in New Zealand – near Napier in March 1968, and near Invercargill in March 2007.
 Both birds were seen by single observers, and were not found subsequently.
 The first sighting was before there was an official process to assess claimed sightings of rare vagrant birds in New Zealand, and the second was insufficiently documented to be fully accepted (see below).

 Soon after realising the significance of what they had found, Helen and Gwenda took two actions that ensured that their sighting would be accepted by the New Zealand birding community.
 The first was that they spread the exciting news by phone calls and (via others) by posting on the web-forum BirdingNZ.net.
 Fortunately the bird stayed in the vicinity for several weeks, allowing time for many experienced bird watchers to see and photograph it, and to check and confirm its identifying characteristics.